eridbardhaj/CoordinatorExample/README.md

 # CoordinatorExample
-This a simple iOS coordinator example
+This is a simple iOS coordinator example